Notes on completing the Private Candidates’ Exam Registration Form©

 A Summary of the Process

-Once you have completed the exam registration form with details of the exams you want to sit, we register you for those units with the exam board.
+Once you have completed the exam registration form with details of the exams you want to sit, we register you for those with the exam board.
 They then send us a Statement of Entry showing which exams (and “cash-ins”/ overall subject grades) you are registered for.
 We then post you the Statement(s) of Entry together with a cover-letter which informs you where to go for the exam(s) and at what time.
 On the day of the exams, you come to the exam hall with your Statement(s) of Entry and photo ID (Passport or Driving Licence) together with anything you will need for the exam (e.g. calculator for maths exams).
 We get electronic access to your exam results a day before they are officially published.
 We print Statements of Results and post them to you that day – so that they should arrive in the post on the day they are officially released to you.
 Together with this Statement is a cover-letter that informs you which post-results services are available.
-If you have requested overall subject grades (“cashing in”), the certificates arrive a few months later and have to be collected in person (with photo ID).
+Certificates arrive a few months later and have to be collected in person (with photo ID).

 “Cashing-in” / Certification

-If you are completing a qualification in a particular exam session, you must request that the exam board process a “cash-in” for that subject (that is, add all your unit scores together and issue you with an overall grade for the subject).
+For new specification linear qualifications you will automatically get an overall grade for the subject and a certificate.
+If, however, you are completing a modular qualification in a particular exam session, you must request that the exam board process a “cash-in” for that subject (that is, add all your unit scores together and issue you with an overall grade for the subject).
 Some students assume this happens automatically, or that we will know when they are completing the qualification but this is not the case – please ensure that you clearly fill out the section of the form regarding certification.
 You should also check that the cash-in(s) that you have requested feature on the Statement of Entry when you receive it.
 Cashed-in grades are what Universities are informed of (through UCAS), so if you miss out a cash-in it can affect your future in a very negative way!
 If you are cashing-in through another centre, you do not need to cash-in through us (as you can only cash-in through one centre during an exam session).
-We charge £20 per AS/A2 cash-in/certification request.
+We charge £20 per AS/A2 cash-in/certification request for modular qualifications.

 Please note that if you are cashing-in an AS/A2 qualification in Further (or Pure) Maths you should re-cash-in any AS/A2 Maths qualifications that you have cashed-in previously (to prevent units that could be used for either qualification being “locked-in” to a previous cash-in and, so, not used in the best possible combination to give the overall subject grades).